3.3 million seek US jobless aid, nearly 5 times earlier high

 The economic deterioration has been swift.
 As recently as February, the unemployment rate was at a 50-year low of 3.5%.
 And the economy was growing steadily if modestly.
 Yet by the April-June quarter of the year, some economists think the economy will shrink at its steepest annual pace ever — a contraction that could reach 30%.

 In its report Thursday, the Labor Department said 3.283 million people applied for unemployment benefits last week, up from 282,000 during the previous week.
-Yet many people who have lost jobs in recent weeks have been unable to file for unemployment aid because state websites and phone systems have been overwhelmed by a crush of applicants and have frozen up.
+Many people who have lost jobs in recent weeks, though, have been unable to file for unemployment aid because state websites and phone systems have been overwhelmed by a crush of applicants and have frozen up.

 That logjam suggests that Thursday's report actually understates the magnitude of job cuts last week.
 So does the fact that workers who are not on company payrolls — gig workers, free-lancers, the self-employed — aren't currently eligible for unemployment benefits even though in many cases they're no longer able to earn money.